MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 # Create a prompt

-Custom prompts give makers the freedom to instruct the GPT model to behave in a certain way or to perform a specific task.
+Custom prompts give makers the freedom to instruct the generative AI model to behave in a certain way or to perform a specific task.
 By carefully crafting a prompt, you can generate responses that suit your specific business needs.
-This transforms the GPT model into a flexible tool to accomplish various tasks.
+This transforms the model into a flexible tool to accomplish various tasks.

 > [!IMPORTANT]
-> - AI Builder prompts run on GPT 4o Mini and GPT 4o models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
+> - AI Builder prompts run on GPT models powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
 > - This capability is [limited to some regions](availability-region.md#prompts).
 > - This capability might be subject to usage limits or capacity throttling.

 ## Supported languages

-The following list of supported languages for AI prompts in AI Builder is subject to be updated:
+The following list of supported languages for prompts in AI Builder is subject to be updated:

 Chinese (Simplified), Czech (Czech Republic), Danish (Denmark), Dutch (Netherlands), English (United States), Finnish (Finland), French (France), German (Germany), Greek (Greece), Italian (Italy), Japanese (Japan), Korean (Korea), Polish (Poland), Portuguese (Brazil), Russian (Russia), Spanish (Spain), Swedish (Sweden), Thai (Thailand), Turkish (Türkiye)

 ## Use specific text for more relevant responses

-The goal of prompt engineering is to create an instruction that's as specific as possible to get a more relevant response from the GPT model.
+The goal of prompt engineering is to create an instruction that's as specific as possible to get a more relevant response from the  model.
 Your prompts should be specific to a topic and convey your intent.

 A prompt might include the following  information: